jakeogh/dnsgate/README.md

                         local files can also be specified:
                             file://some_file

-  --trim-subdomains     strip subdomains (see --whitelist)
+  --remove-subdomains   remove subdomains (see --whitelist)
                         example:
                             analytics.google.com -> google.com
                         not enabled by default.
 Useful for dnsmasq if you are willing to maintain a